Cocos-BCX/1808/README.md

   This chapter will describe the operation of contract on COCOS 1808 standard digital assets, and how the non-homogeneous assets travel and link in different universes in Cocos-BCX chain.
 For more information, please refer to the `Cocos-BCX Smart Contract User Guide`.

-## Operation of Contract on 1808 Standard Digital Asset
+## Operation of Contract on 1808 Standard Digital Assets
 ### Transfer of Non-Homogenous Assets Ownership
 #### Transfer of Non-homogenous Assets-Caller